 Because Jane mixed with the highest ranking families in the kingdom, her observations of real settings provided the raw material for her writing, through which were chronicled some of the finest examples of England’s architectural past, with various examples of houses from different periods as Pemberley in Pride and Prejudice had evolved from an earlier Jacobean House

-He built his beautiful house Abbotsford on the banks of the River Tweed in Scotland.
-(Named for nearby abbey and ford) and at Abbotsford he expressed his enthusiasms and tastes fulfilling his lifetime ambition.
+He built his beautiful house Abbotsford on the banks of the River Tweed in Scotland, named for nearby abbey and ford.
+At Abbotsford Scott expressed his enthusiasms and tastes, fulfilling his lifetime ambitions.

 Sir Walter Scott was quite remarkable because his is the only instance in the British Isles of a writer, indeed a novelist, making his way into the ranks of the landed gentry, building a great house, buying an estate of over a thousand acres and acquiring a title, all from the winnings of his pen.